 First comes the Ichcha Shakti.
 It is the latent power bestowed upon humans by God to initiate an act.
 Without this power, the force to initiate and start an action does not come into play.
 The stronger the desire or ichcha shakti, the more possibility for the actions to manifest.
 Desires should be positive and constructive in nature.
 It should be used to promote only positive developments in oneself.
 They should be cultivated and enhanced by practice of concentration and positive affirmations.
 One must be cautious not to put this ability to a distorted goal.
 It should not be used for incorrect, detrimental or unsound goals.
 For example Bhishma Pitamaha in Mahabharat story had the boon of dying at will.
 If he had used this boon before the Kurukshetra war, there would have been no war in all probabilities.
 Duryodhana would not have fought this war because he was depending on Bhishma Pitamaha to kill Arjun, the infallible archer.
 As no one could kill Bhishma Pitamaha and he was a great warrior, Duryodhana’s plan was to kill Arjuna through Bhishma Pitamaha.
 So Ichcha Shakti should not be used for mischievous, detrimental as well as vicious acts.
 One must use it to its full potential for one’s own growth and development and for helping mankind.
 Selfish interests are always going to prove sour and bitter in the end, hence this power should be used to benefit oneself and others positively.

 Sankalpa Shakti –This word is also used for determination many a times.
 Sankalpa here means the rise of a thought, the power of a person’s thoughts hidden in the mind.
-Every thought that is born is like a wave in an ocean, and has its magnetic power.
+Every thought that is born is like a wave in an ocean and has its magnetic power.
 It draws to itself positive or negative circumstances.
 The more positive our thoughts, the more power we possess and vice versa.
 Attention should be paid by us every time we think and to our quality of thoughts.
 We should discard the evil, bad and weak thoughts.
-In their place cultivate and nurture positive, constructive, creative, powerful and healthy thoughts.
+In their place cultivate and nurture positive, constructive, creative, beneficial, powerful and healthy thoughts.